bmancini55/building-lightning/src/chapter_1.md

 The class contains a factory method `fromEnv` that allows us to construct our options from environment variables.
 We're going to modify the `Options` class to read our newly defined environment variables.

-This method is partially implemented, but your next exercise is to finish the method by
+This method is partially implemented, but your next exercise is to finish the method by reading the cert file into a Buffer.

 ```typescript
 // server/src/Options